SaadShaikh1234/Online-quiz-web-app-using-ReactJS/README.md

 # Online-quiz-web-app-using-ReactJS
-A Quiz App that allows users to take quizzes on various topics, track their scores, and receive instant feedback.
-It may include features like multiple-choice questions, a timer, and a results summary.
-Designed for an interactive learning experience. 🚀
+Welcome to Quiz Application, a fun and interactive quiz app built with React and Vite.
+This application allows users to take a timed quiz, review their answers, and view their scores on a leaderboard.
+It also includes user authentication (sign-up and login) and a thank-you page for a complete user experience. 🚀